-In 2014 every province and territory in Canada, most states and DC in the USA, along with Australia, New Zealand, South Africa, Sweden, Ireland, Northern Ireland, U.K., France, Netherlands, Germany, Lichtenstein, Uruguay, Japan and Taiwan participated.
-In fact, in 2014 over 42 countries observed FASDay in every time zone around the world.
+The last known stats I could find are from 2014, when every province and territory in Canada, most states and DC in the USA, along with Australia, New Zealand, South Africa, Sweden, Ireland, Northern Ireland, U.K., France, Netherlands, Germany, Lichtenstein, Uruguay, Japan and Taiwan participated.
+In fact, over 42 countries observed FASDay in every time zone around the world.

 International Awareness Available in Different Languages

 If you are looking for an international awareness campaign with promotional materials available in English, French, Spanish, Italian, Portuguese, Russian, German, Japanese, Slovenian, Polish, Czech or Turkish, you can check out Too Young To Drink.
 Although their webpage is not always updated, there is also a European FASD Alliance .